 ~~~~~~~~~~~~

-It was by religious festivals such as Candlemas, Rogation Sunday, and Lammas Day that villagers told the passing of time, especially in the Middle Ages.
+It was by religious festivals such as Candlemas, Rogation Sunday, and Lammas Day that villagers told the passing of time, especially in the Middle Ages, Renaissance, and early Colonial.
 Events in the recent past or near future would be dated by their coincidence with - or proximity to - a particular saint's day or festival.
-Few in the Medieval period knew the exact year according to the Christian chronology, and even literate men & women living in the manor houses looked at the passing of time in terms of the monarch's reign.
+Few in the Medieval period knew the exact year they were living in, according to the Christian chronology, and even literate men & women living in the manor houses looked at the passing of time in terms of the monarch's reign.
 The hours of the day were calculated by the position of the sun or sundial on the church tower.
 In fact, not too long ago I read an excellent novel, The Outcasts of Time by Ian Mortimer, about two time-traveling Englishmen - John & William - who were originally from the year 1348 but travel into the future at 99 year intervals, witnessing the changes made in each near century.
 And since we are speaking of marking time, I thought the following passage and exchange in the book was well-suited at this point, for it speaks of the ultimate man-made time-keeper: clocks.
 You see, mechanical clocks, as we know them to be, did not exist in John & William's starting point time.
 However, a major breakthrough occurred around 1360 when a device designed and built by Henry de Vick established basic clock design for the next 300 years.
 Of course, ideas and inventions took much longer to spread in those long ago days, and minor developments were added over the decades and centuries, such as the invention of the mainspring in the early 15th century, which allowed small clocks to be built for the first time, but the basics were there early on and remain to this day.

 So, as the Outcasts of Time story continues on, at one point the two men find themselves in the year 1546 - 198 years past their own time - and in meeting a man named Tom, the following occurs (written in 1st person from John's perspective p.
 134):

-St. Michael the Archangel's Church, Chagford
+St. Michael the Archangel's Church, Chagford |

 The church bell in Chagford rings out nine times.